MultiSafepay/docs/content/integrations/magento-2.md

 <summary>How to troubleshoot Magento 2 issues</summary>
 <br>

-### Order status updates
+### Order Status Update

-If you experience issues with order statusses not being updated correctly (e.g. incongruence pending - processing), consider the following:

-- this is generally caused by third party solutions interfering in the order processing flow and the observer being based on a different instance of the order object.
+If you experience issues with order statuses not being updated correctly (e.g., incongruence between pending and processing), this might happen randomly and be difficult to replicate.
+This is generally caused by third-party solutions interfering in the order processing flow and the observer being based on a different instance of the order object.

+_Tip_: This issue might appear after upgrading to our latest plugin version, possibly due to faster notification processing times surfacing an already existing update conflict.

-- to debug this issue on your side, check our  <a href="<https://github.com/MultiSafepay/magento2-order-save-inspector>" target="_blank"> Order Save Inspector </a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e">
+To debug this issue on your side:

+1. Set to debug mode.
+2. Use our <a href="https://github.com/MultiSafepay/magento2-order-save-inspector" target="_blank">Order Save Inspector</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i> to check which module might interfere (for example, delivery software, ERP).
 </details>